-The quality and integrity of ME is crucial as it is intended to help HCPs expand their knowledge, skills, competence, or professional performance with the ultimate goal of improving patient outcomes.
-It is helpful to identify and prioritize the key patient and HCP educational needs to discuss these and other priorities with relevant local stakeholders.
+The quality and integrity of ME is crucial as it is intended to help healthcare professionals expand their knowledge, skills, competence or professional performance with the ultimate goal of improving patient outcomes.
+It is helpful to identify and prioritise the key patient needs and HCP educational needs to discuss these and other priorities with relevant local stakeholders.
 It is important to assess infrastructure limitations when designing and delivering ME in under-served, remote regions.